Growing outdoor tomatoes in the subarctic and Alaska is not impossible. It’s actually quite possible to do, even without a greenhouse.

 Growing tomatoes in the subarctic and other cold climates starts with good genetics.

 Fortunately, these days, many tomato varieties exist.
-Some varieties are bred specifically for growing in cold climate areas.
+Some varieties are even bred specifically for growing in cold climate areas.

 Look For Traits, Not Varieties!